steven-aj/steven-aj.github.io/src/content/labs/gh-smoothie.md

 	import { CodeBlock } from '@skeletonlabs/skeleton';
 </script>

 GH Smoothie is a blogging framework that I built as an alternative for Jekyll.
 Content can be managed with any markdown editor.
 Metadata for pages and posts is supplied via the document's front matter.

-The repo also features deployment configurations for GitHub Pages.
-To deploy the app or post new articles, push your changes into `main` and GitHub will do the rest.
+The repo also features workflow configurations for GitHub Pages to simplify deploying your blog - just push your changes into `main` and GitHub will do the rest.

-Feel free to fork this repo to your own collection & hack it as much as you want.
+Feel free to fork it to your own collection & hack it as much as you want.

 ## Built for Obsidian